nature1995/ran-django-template/README.md

 ## License

 This software is licensed under the GNU General Public License v3.0 License.
 For more information, read the file `LICENSE`.
-It need send a email to gzr2008@vip.qq.com and just can be used for non-business projects.
+Just can be used for non-business projects.